tonyho1992/wax/_posts/esri/1-1-1-connector.md

 <div class='demo-map claro' id='map-div'></div>

-Like Google's API, ESRI's is closed-source and requires you to include it from a remote server.
+ESRI's API is typically included from a remote server.
 That looks like:

 <pre class='prettyprint'>